aruizca/docker-confluence-for-testing/README.md

 A container using this image will be run along with Confluence and available if needed.

 That repo contains also the setting to configure it inside Confluence.

-## Running isolated confluence versions with its own database

-Docker compose allows to run the same docker services defined in a compose file in different isolated layers: https://docs.docker.com/compose/#multiple-isolated-environments-on-a-single-host

-This way, we can start up a confluence version (ie: 7.15.0) with postgres 9.6, configure with desired data, stop containers and then start up another confluence version, ie 7.13.2 with its own postgres 9.6.
-Each container have a different name and data will be stored separately from each other.
-In order to be used, the ISOLATED parameter has to be set.
-Otherwise, the containers will be replaced.
-Examples steps:
-- run `./scripts/run-confluence-container-no-setup.sh 7.15.0`
-- configure everything on localhost:8090
-- stop all 7.15.0 containers: `./scripts/stop-confluence.sh 7.15.0`
-- run another confluence: `./scripts/run-confluence-container-no-setup.sh 7.13.2`
-- configure everything on localhost:8090

-Now you can switch between one confluence keeping its data isolated.

-NOTE: Running different version of confluence/databases at the same time is (still) not supported.
-Some changes regarding port binding is required.

 ## Troubleshooting